How Hypnosis and Hypnotherapy Are Regulated Globally

 Are There Specific Insurance Requirements for Hypnotherapy Practices?

-As a hypnotherapist, you should be aware that while insurance isn't legally mandatory, it's strongly recommended.
+As a hypnotherapist, you should be aware that while insurance may not be legally mandatory, it's strongly recommended.

 Having the right insurance coverage is essential for protecting against claims of negligence, malpractice, and bodily injury, and it helps you fulfill your duty of care to clients.